A Guide to Discover Billing

 - Intro APRS.
 If applicable, your statement may also show your intro purchase APR and intro balance transfer APR, their expiration dates, and how much of your balance is subject to each interest rate.

 - Rewards.
-If you have a cash back credit card, you may see your Cashback Bonus opening balance and how much cash back credit card rewards you earned and redeemed this billing cycle.
+If you have a cash back credit card, you may see your Cashback Bonusâ opening balance and how much cash back credit card rewards you earned and redeemed this billing cycle.

 - Customer service contact information

-How to get paper copies of your Discover card bill
+How to get paper copies of your Discover Card bill

-How to handle a mistake on your Discover card bill
+How to handle a mistake on your Discover Card bill

-If you find a mistake on your Discover billing statement or in the recent transactions, you can reach the 100% U.S.-based customer service by phone call or messenger on the website and mobile app.
+If you find a mistake on your Discover billing statement or in the recent transactions, you can reach our 100% U.S.-based customer service by phone call or messenger on the website and mobile app.

 If a retailer made a mistake, you may want to start by contacting the company and requesting a refund.
 You may also be able to dispute credit card charges with your credit card issuer, which could be a good next step if the retailer doesn’t help you resolve the problem.
-You’re never held responsible for unauthorized purchases on your Discover Card.1

 Was this article helpful?